Jargon buster

 The Bank of England Base Rate is an interest rate set by the Bank of England.
 It can go up or down, and is set and announced by the Bank of England’s Monetary Policy Committee every month.

-This is a non-refundable fee charged on some mortgages to secure a particular mortgage deal.
+On some mortgages we charge a fee for you to secure a particular mortgage deal.

 Capital is another term used for the total amount of money you've borrowed.